Logo

 Let $F(N)$ be the maximal size of $A\subseteq \{1,\ldots,N\}$ which is 'non-averaging', so that no $n\in A$ is the arithmetic mean of at least two elements in $A$.
 What is the order of growth of $F(N)$?

 Originally due to Straus.
-It is known that \[N^{1/4}\ll F(N) \ll N^{\sqrt{2}-1+o(1)}.\] The lower bound is due to Bosznay [Bo89] and the upper bound to Conlon, Fox, and Pham [CFP23] (improving on earlier bound due to Erdős and Sárközy [ErSa90] of $\ll (N\log N)^{1/2}$).
+It is known that \[N^{1/4}\ll F(N) \ll N^{1/4+o(1)}.\] The lower bound is due to Bosznay [Bo89] and the upper bound to Pham and Zakharov [PhZa24], improving an earlier bounds of Conlon, Fox, and Pham [CFP23].
+The original upper bound of Erdős and Sárközy [ErSa90] was $\ll (N\log N)^{1/2}$).

 See also [789].